symbolibre/symbolibre/README.md

 This installs:
 - the Symbolibre Qt Quick Controls 2 theme
-- the Symbolibre library
+- the Symbolibre C++ library and QML plugins
-- the symbolibre QML plugins
+- the `symbolibre` binary (the applet launcher)
-- the symbolibre-menu, symbolibre-calcsheet, and symbolibre-funapp applications
+- the calcsheet, funapp and ide applets

 You may want to specify a custom installation directory in the `cmake ..` invocation using the `-D CMAKE_INSTALL_PREFIX=` option.